MichaelCurrin/learn-to-code/learn-bash/tutorials/git/mergeRepos.md

     $ git remote add -f oldRepoA git@github.com:myUsername/oldRepoA.git
     ```

-4. Merge oldRepoA into newRepo
+5. Merge oldRepoA into newRepo

     ```bash
-    # Use no fastforward flag to preserve history (I usually do this for merginng branches,
-    # not sure if it makes a difference when merging repos).
-    # You will get an error that the histories are different with no commits in common, so
+    # You could get an error that the histories are different with no commits in common, therefore
     # add a flag to ignore this.
-    $ git merge oldRepoA/master --no-ff --allow-unrelated-histories
+    $ git merge oldRepoA/master --allow-unrelated-histories
     ```
-    All the objects in oldRepoA will now be in the top level of newRepo, with their tracking
+    All the objects in oldRepoA repo will now be in the top level of the newRepo repo, with their tracking
     history.
-They still exist in oldRepoA.
+They will still exist in oldRepoA.

-5. Repeat steps 2 to 4 for oldRepoB.
+6. Repeat steps 3 to 5 for oldRepoB.

-6. View the commit history tree visually.
+7. Optionally view the commit history tree visually.

     Example ouput: